-As Business Development Head BD its very critical for you to understand developing brand strategy is extremely critical.
+As a Business Development Head BD, its very critical for you to understand developing brand strategy is extremely critical.
 The most important asset your company has is its brand.
 Quite simply, it drives the direction of your business.
 So you should definitely have a well thought out brand strategy in place.

 For your profession as Business Development Head BD it becomes your responsibility to stay connected with like-minded supporting industry experts who can guide and help you deal with your day to day work issues.

 If you are entrepreneurial in nature owning a business is very exciting adventure.
 It can also be the most difficult thing for you to get into if you are not prepared.